ncatlab/nlab-content/pages/17497.md

 That this pairing is associative and unital follows directly from the associativity and unitality of $\mu$.
 Evidently the pairing is graded.
 That it is bilinear follows since addition of morphisms in the stable homotopy category is given by forming their [[direct sum]] ([prop.](Introduction+to+Stable+homotopy+theory+--+1-1#SemiaddtiveStructureUnderlyingAdditiveInducesOriginalEnrichment)) and since $\wedge$ disributes over direct sum (lemma \ref{DerivedSmashProductOfSpectraPreservesDirectSums}).

 It only remains to show graded-commutivity of the pairing.
-This is exhibited by the [[commuting diagram]]
+This is exhibited by the following [[commuting diagram]]:

 $$
   \array{